Thein Swe

-Thein Swe (သိန်းဆွေ) is a Burmese politician and political prisoner who currently serves as an Amyotha Hluttaw member of parliament for Ayeyarwady Region' Constituency № 10 (Dedaye and Pyapon Townships).
+Thein Swe (သိန်းဆွေ) is a Burmese politician and political prisoner who currently serves as an Amyotha Hluttaw member of parliament for Ayeyarwady Region Constituency № 10 (Dedaye and Pyapon Townships).
 His father Min Swe is a former MP elect, having won a majority of 20,358 (64% of the votes) in the 1990 Burmese general election.

 Political career

-He is a member of the National League for Democracy, he was elected as an Amyotha Hluttaw MP and elected representative from Ayeyarwady Region' Constituency № 10 (Dedaye and Pyapon Townships).
+A member of the National League for Democracy, he was elected as an Amyotha Hluttaw MP and elected representative from Ayeyarwady Region' Constituency № 10 (Dedaye and Pyapon Townships).